dcoreyrasm/research-assistant-template/README.md

 "Stop searching.
 Start synthesizing."

 This is an open-source workflow designed for Doctoral candidates and Research Leaders.
-It automates the discovery, analysis, and synthesis of academic literature.
+It automates the discovery, analysis, and synthesis of academic literature, turning a manual slog into a streamlined intelligence operation.

-Every Monday morning, this system:

-Scans 30+ sources (Semantic Scholar, EDUCAUSE, Brookings, HBR) for your research topics.

-Filters noise using a "Sliding Scale" algorithm (accepting only high-impact or breaking news papers).

-Reads & Summarizes every paper using Google Gemini 1.5 Pro, creating a "10-Point Summary" in your Zotero notes.

-Synthesizes the weekly batch into a narrative literature review draft (WEEKLY_SYNTHESIS.md) and a strategic memo (EXECUTIVE_BRIEF.md).

-Delivers everything to your Zotero library and a synchronized Dropbox folder.
+🏗️ The Ecosystem

+This system integrates multiple tools into a single pipeline:

+The Engine (GitHub Actions): Runs every Monday at 3 AM.
+Scans 30+ sources, filters noise, and manages data.

+The Brain (Google Gemini): Reads papers, drafts summaries, and writes strategic briefs.

+The Archive (Zotero): Stores citations, PDFs, and AI-generated notes.

+The Validator (Scite & Elicit): Checks credibility and extracts deep data.

+The Dashboard (Streamlit): Visualizes trends, gaps, and networks.

-🚀 Setup Guide (No Coding Required)
+🚀 Setup Guide (One-Time)

 To run this yourself, you need to fork this repository and add your own API keys.